stefanullinger/grunt-custom-styleguide/README.md

 Name of one of the built-in processors that should be extended by the object you provided using the `processor` option.

+#### options.source_path
+Type: `String`
+Default value: ``

+Using the `source_path` parameter you can set the base path for all the stylesheet dependencies.
+This is useful, when you have your stylesheets in special subdirectory (e.g. a source or build output directory).
+When defining the files array, you can then provide the filenames relative to this directory and the processor's process function will provide you these relative filenames instead of a filepath where you would have to remove some parts.
+Working on an example to demonstrate this!

 ### Usage Examples